gorgias/bizon-core/README.md

 - `rabbitmq`: RabbitMQ, for production use and high throughput.
 - `kafka`: Apache Kafka, for production use and high throughput and strong persistence.

+## Runner configuration

+Runner is the interface used by Bizon to run the pipeline.
+It can be configured in the `runner` section of the configuration file.
+The following runners are supported:
+- `thread`
+- `process`
+- `stream`

 ## Start syncing your data 🚀

 ### Quick setup without any dependencies ✌️